fzyyy0601/LetsCook-recipe/README.md

 ### Get Recipe From Your Choice

-Scroll down the page, there are sets of squares in different type, representing the type of cuisine, vegetables, meat, staple food(the food the has most of 碳水化合物, which is usually indispensiable part in asian cuisine), and the minimum and maximum willing time to cook.
-Users can choose whatever they want to use, and if nothing is choosen and the user click Get Recipe, ....
+Scroll down the page, there are sets of squares in different type, representing the type of cuisine, vegetables, meat, staple food(the food the has most of carbohydrate, which is usually an indispensible part in asian cuisine), and the minimum and maximum willing time to cook.
+Users can choose whatever they want to use.

 <!-- 也许放个gif图会更好-->